 House to house collections would include collections in public houses, factories and offices as well as residential premises if collecting money or goods on the basis that part of the proceeds will go to a charity.
 It would also include leaving an envelope to be collected at a later date.
 These collections are for any charitable, benevolent or philanthropic purpose.

 Here are the licensed house to house collections (PDF) taking place in the Borough of Erewash in 2019.

 A few large charities will hold a National Exemption Order (issued by the Cabinet Office).
 These are charities that don't need to obtain licences from local authorities if they wish to conduct house to house collections.
 Only charities which have a National Exemption Order can carry out envelope collections when carrying out House to House Collections.
 All other charities or societies are required to collect in sealed containers.

 The list of charities which hold an National Exemption Order can be viewed on the Cabinet Office register.

 Please be aware that those agencies carrying out Direct Debit Collections do not require a licence from the authority, although most charities will inform the Council of their presence in the area as a matter of good practice.
 These collections will be included on the Register where possible.
 It should also be noted that collections carried out by commercial companies, where it is made very clear that the collection is for a commercial (not charitable) purpose, are also exempt from requiring a permit.

-For more information on House to House Permits or if you want to apply online please go to House to House collections.
+For more information on House to House Permits or if you want to apply online please go to the House to House collections page.